- slide 1 of 5

 The Missouri Senate Bill does in fact pertain to much wider issues than online student-teacher communication.
 Its main aim is the prevention of sexual abuse against children, and it legislates for all manner of issues like background checks, mandatory reporter training, and the establishment of a task force whose mission it is to investigate and make recommendations to the Governor of Missouri on the sexual abuse of children.
 However, the inclusion of the social networking clause has rekindled a well-worn debate on the relationship between students and teachers online.

-Missouri's heart is in the right place.
+Missouri's heart is in the right place, and the same with other states that have questioned the issue.
 No parent or educator likes to read about cases of child abuse involving teachers.
 I've been a teacher for ten years now, and my heart always sinks when I hear of such things, but the fact remains that it does happen from time to time, and the use of social media sites to foster a relationship with a student appears to be a growing trend.

 So, are the politicians over-reacting?
 Absolutely not.
 The relationship between a teacher and their students has to be a professional one.
 There needs to be boundaries and an acceptance that outside of school you live separate lives.
 This is how a professional acts.
 It is common sense and the best way to maintain a good working relationship with your students.
 Consequently, there should be no doubt in anyone's mind that 'friending' a student is the wrong thing to do.

 - slide 3 of 5